Delogrand770/champGG/README.md

 * Removing previous patch item sets (It doesn't touch item sets you have made)
 * Fast and slow download modes in the event your internet connection isn't the greatest
 * Garena Support
+* Quickly see which champions have item set data
+* Quickly sort which champs have item sets for top, middle, adc, support, jungle

 # Setup